Bayesian polarization calibration and imaging in very long baseline interferometry: Conclusions

 Reconstructed D-terms obtained with \texttt{resolve} are consistent with those from the conventional \texttt{CLEAN}-based method and the RML-based method \texttt{ehtim}.
 Furthermore, our RIME-based Bayesian polarization calibration and imaging method is able to reconstruct D-term solutions from target data with complex source structure without using calibrators.

-Validation with synthetic and real data sets indicates that incorporating polarization calibration into imaging is beneficial for sparse and noisy VLBI data sets in order to estimate reliable and reproducible calibration solutions and images.
-Calibration uncertainties are explicitly taken into account in our final resolve results, and the reliability of the gain and leakage solutions was estimated.
-For future work, the EVPA posterior distribution can be utilized for rotation measure analysis, and frequency-dependent D-term calibration within the Bayesian framework should be investigated for wide-band radio interferometric observations.
-The pipeline is publicly accessible at \url{https://github.com/JongseoKim/resolve_polcal}
+Validation with synthetic and real datasets indicates that incorporating polarization calibration into imaging is beneficial for sparse and noisy VLBI datasets in order to estimate reliable and reproducible calibration solutions and images.
+Calibration uncertainties are explicitly taken into account in our final \texttt{resolve} results, and the reliability of the gain and leakage solutions was estimated.
+For future work, the EVPA posterior distribution can be utilized for rotation measure analysis, and frequency-dependent D-term calibration within the Bayesian framework should be investigated for wideband radio interferometric observations.